IrCheema/knockout/README.md

 # knockout
-Project for learning KO JS
+Project for learning KO JS.
+And now fixing issues.